cashapp/zipline/zipline-gradle-plugin/README.md

 - `mainModuleId`: This is the JS module that your application's entrypoint function is in.
 If unset, fallback will be to the last key in the topologically sorted `modules` map in the generated ZiplineManifest.
 - `mainFunction`: This is the fully qualified function call to start your application, note it does include the trailing `()` to initiate the call.
+- `version`: This string is included in the manifest to identify the version of included code.
+If unset, the Git SHA of the repo will be used.

 ```kts
 import app.cash.zipline.gradle.ZiplineCompileTask